modrinth/docs/docs/modpacks/playing_modpacks.md

 ## How do I play a modpack?

 Currently, the only stable way to play a Modrinth modpack is via [ATLauncher](https://atlauncher.com).
-You can also install Modrinth packs if you switch to the development branch of [MultiMC](https://multimc.org).
+You can also install Modrinth packs using [PolyMC](https://polymc.org/), or [MultiMC](https://multimc.org) if you switch to the development branch.

 ### ATLauncher